cisagov/skeleton-python-library/CONTRIBUTING.md

 At this point the pre-commit checks will run against any files that you attempt to commit.
 If you want to run the checks against the entire repo, just execute `pre-commit run --all-files`.

+### Running unit and system tests ###

+In addition to the pre-commit checks the CI system will run the suite of unit and system tests that are included with this project.
+To run these tests locally execute `pytest` from the root of the project.

+We encourage any updates to these tests to improve the overall code coverage.
+If your pull request adds new functionality we would appreciate it if you extend existing test cases, or add new ones to exercise the newly added code.

 ## Public domain ##